 The students of MASCOM are taken on field trips to hone their skills in spotting and developing news stories outside their base of Kottayam.
 All expenses are met by MASCOM.Click here for details

-Each student is required to prepare an independent full-length documentary proposal as a project at the end of the year.
+Each student is required to prepare a radio programme and full-length documentary proposal as a project at the end of the year.
 This is evaluated by an expert.

 The evaluation for award of Postgraduate Diploma is as follows: Each student must obtain a minimum of 50% in each of the prescribed subjects and an overall aggregate of 50% to qualify for the Diploma, based on the marks secured in the overall aggregate, the diploma will be awarded with Distinction or First Class or Pass.
 Grading is decided on the basis of internal assessment and written examination with 70% of the total for internal assessment and balance 30% for assignments.
 A student failing to secure 50% marks in the individual or overall assessment may offer make-up assignments as determined by the faculty to raise his/her marks.
 A minimum of 85% attendance is required for a student to become eligible for the Diploma.

 MASCOM’s course aims to make students employable.
 The hands-on training culminating in the production of lab news bulletin twice a week makes this aim a reality.